Azure/aad-pod-identity/deploy/demo/quickstart/README.md

 ```

 ### 2. Test AAD Pod Identity Access
 The example below is using the default AAD Pod Identity label created from step 1 for the AAD Pod Identity.
 In this test we will create a pod using the azure-cli image, attaching the necessary label for the pod to use the MSI for Azure access.
-Once you exec into the pod, you will log into azure as the MSI identity, then issue a command to create a VNet in the access resource group.
+Once you exec into the pod, you will log into Azure as the MSI identity, then issue a command to create a VNet in the access resource group.
 Since the MSI has been granted contributor access to the access resource group, the creation of the VNet will happen with no issue.
 ```
 kubectl run myaadpodaccess -it --image=mcr.microsoft.com/azure-cli --labels="aadpodidbinding=use-pod-identity" --restart=Never